 Miriam Vlaming – ALL YOU NEED IS LOVE

-Miriam Vlaming is considered to be one of the most important representatives of the so-called New Leipzig School, with the figurative aspect and nature appearing as equal aspects in her oeuvre.
-Born in Düsseldorf, she studied at the Leipzig University of Graphics and Book Art in the class of Arno Rink, graduated with distinction in 1999 and subsequently became his master class student (“Meisterschülerin”).
+Miriam Vlaming is considered one of the most important representatives of the so-called New Leipzig School, whereby in her œuvre the figurative aspect and nature appear on an equal footing.
+Born in Düsseldorf, she studied at the Leipzig Academy of Visual Arts with Arno Rink, graduating with honors in 1999 and subsequently becoming his master student.

 Miriam Vlaming's mysterious world of images moves in a symbiotic field of tension between man and nature.
 In doing so, the painter breaks down the boundaries between the past and reality in her large-format paintings, painted in egg tempera, and creates a harmonious coexistence of supposed opposites through shadowy overlays created by the application and removal of paint.
 "It's the ruptures and contradictions that interest me...the moment after or before something happened, ...not the grand history."
 Miriam Vlaming puzzles the viewer with her images, reminiscent of old photographs, whose motifs remain vague and elude clear interpretation.
 The multi-layered glazes suggest what cannot be grasped subjectively.
 Miriam Vlaming's paintings oscillate between figuration and abstraction, form and dissolution.
 Individual islands of color and ambiguous visual elements and pictorial content open up their own perspectives and possibilities of interpretation to the recipient of the paintings.
 The images elude a fixed reading and interpretation.
 Miriam Vlaming functions as a "visual anthropologist" (Susanne Altmann) who plays with many methaphors and creates a touching cosmos of images.